Jacob-CL/CTFNotes/WIFI/BypassMACFiltering.md

 ```
 ifconfig wlan1
 ```
-Connect to AP via GUI or CLI and verify connection with:
+Then attempt to connect to AP via GUI or CLI and verify connection with:
 ```
 ifconfig
 ```